makoeppel/musip/README.md

 pip install mkdocs-with-pdf
 ```

-If its installed one can generate the documentation via:
+Once all these are installed one can generate the documentation via:
 ```bash
 make doc_mkdocs
 make serve_mkdocs